 \section{Introduction}

-Semiclassical trajectory-based methods for solving the time-dependent Schr\"{o}dinger equation (TDSE)\ avoid the exponential scaling with dimensionality of the exact quantum solution and, in contrast to classical methods, can capture various quantum effects at least qualitatively.
-Semiclassical methods have been successfully applied to the calculations of vibrational and vibrationally resolved electronic spectra, fluorescence and internal conversion rates, diffusion constants, and rate constants of chemical reactions.\cite{Heller:1981a,book_Mukamel:1999,Miller:2001,book_Tannor:2007,book_Heller:2018}
+Semiclassical trajectory-based methods for solving the time-dependent Schr\"{o}dinger equation (TDSE)\ avoid the exponential scaling of the exact quantum solution and, in contrast to classical methods, can capture various quantum effects at least qualitatively.
+Semiclassical methods have been successfully applied to the calculation of vibrational and electronic spectra, fluorescence and internal conversion rates, diffusion constants, and rate constants of chemical reactions.\cite{Heller:1981a,book_Mukamel:1999,Miller:2001,book_Tannor:2007,book_Heller:2018}

-Multi-trajectory semiclassical methods, such as the initial value representation,\cite{Miller:2001} frozen Gaussian approximation,\cite{Heller:1981} Herman-Kluk propagator,\cite{Herman_Kluk:1984} phase averaging,\cite{book_Mukamel:1999} hybrid dynamics,\cite{Grossmann:2006} and multiple-spawning\cite{Ben-Nun_Martinez:1998} rely on an ensemble of trajectories and, therefore, account both for the nonlinear spreading and interference between various parts of the wavepacket.
+Multi-trajectory semiclassical methods, such as the initial value representation,\cite{Miller:2001} frozen Gaussian approximation,\cite{Heller:1981} Herman-Kluk propagator,\cite{Herman_Kluk:1984} phase averaging,\cite{book_Mukamel:1999} hybrid dynamics,\cite{Grossmann:2006} or multiple-spawning,\cite{Ben-Nun_Martinez:1998} employ an ensemble of trajectories and, therefore, account both for the nonlinear spreading and interference between various parts of the wavepacket.
 Trajectory ensembles were even used to capture relativistic effects.\cite{Tsai_Poirier:2016} Converging such methods numerically, however, often requires many trajectories, which can become computationally prohibitive if the potential energy surfaces on which the trajectories evolve are expensive.
-Unfortunately, this happens in the most interesting modern applications, where the potential energy surfaces are evaluated with high-level ab initio electronic structure codes.\cite{Ben-Nun_Martinez:2000,Ceotto_Atahan:2009,Tatchen_Pollak:2009,Curchod_Martinez:2018}
+Unfortunately, this happens in the most interesting modern applications, where the potential energy surfaces are evaluated with ab initio electronic structure codes.\cite{Ben-Nun_Martinez:2000,Ceotto_Atahan:2009,Tatchen_Pollak:2009,Curchod_Martinez:2018}